 According to Deloitte1, around a third of US manufacturers are supplementing their workforce with automation and 64% say it’s helping them fill open jobs.

 Hyper-automation takes automation a step further.
-Defined by Gartner as “a business-driven, disciplined approach that organisations use to rapidly identify, vet and automate as many business and IT processes as possible”, hyper-automation involves the orchestrated use of multiple technologies, tools or platforms, such as artificial intelligence (AI), machine learning (ML) and robotic process automation (RPA) to analyse and manage business processes.
+Defined by Gartner as “a business-driven, disciplined approach that organizations use to rapidly identify, vet and automate as many business and IT processes as possible”, hyper-automation involves the orchestrated use of multiple technologies, tools or platforms, such as artificial intelligence (AI), machine learning (ML) and robotic process automation (RPA) to analyze and manage business processes.

 There are virtually no limits to where hyper-automation can be deployed, from banking and insurance to health and the life sciences.
 Real-world applications eliminating the need for human intervention include understanding documents using OCR (Optical Character Recognition), forecasting stocks of given products combined with automated restocking and interpreting emails using NLP (Natural Language Processing).

 Hyper-automation algorithms can analyze huge quantities of data, provide in-depth observations and relationships between background processes that would otherwise be missed.
 These can help businesses fully understand their business processes and improve on them.

 Instead of top teams being paralyzed into inaction because they lack the confidence to make decisions in a vacuum, workflow automation tools capture valuable data that enables them to make informed decisions backed by empirical evidence.
 These tools can work with both structured and unstructured data to provide insights into optimization and improvement opportunities.

 Gone are the days when jobs could be issued to an engineer with a scribbled instruction on a slip of paper giving the sparsest of information.
 Purely paper-based processes mean there’s no record of a job ever having been issued, let alone completed, no way to manage performance and zero evidence of compliance with any statutory obligations.